From Rearranging Furniture to Booking a Handicap-Accessible Van

 2. Install a Stairlift

-Although this is a pricier option, a stairlift that carries individuals up flights of stairs can be key, especially when it has multiple floors.
-Stairlifts come in different styles all with the aim of getting disabled individuals up and down the stairs, in the safest manner considering both patients and caregivers.
+Although this is a pricier option, a stairlift that carries individuals up and down flights of stairs can make all the difference.
+Stairlifts come in different styles, with the aim of getting individuals up and down the stairs in the safest, quickest, and easiest manner possible, considering both patients and caregivers.

 3. Transform Your Bathroom